The Cranberry Lake Biological Station

-CLBS is located in the Great Adirondack region of New York State.
-The station is surrounded by remote forests classified as Wild Forest or Wilderness by the Adirondack Park Agency.
+Located in the Great Adirondack region of New York State, Cranberry Lake Biological Station (CLBS) is surrounded by Adirondack Wild Forest and Wilderness lands.
 It is isolated by the absence of roads, and can only be accessed by boat, which adds to the experience of the great wilderness adventure.

 Cranberry Lake is the third largest body of water in the Adirondacks.
 Its environs are ideally suited for a biology summer program.
 The surrounding topography is rolling hill and lake country dotted with numerous small ponds, bogs and stream drainages.
 Because 80 percent of the shoreline is in state ownership, the lake remains pristine, unspoiled by recreational developments and pollution problems.